 - Commissioner - Detroit Crime Commission

-Undersheriff McCabe is currently the Chairman of the Membership and Security Committee of the Courts & Law Enforcement Management Information System (CLEMIS), a multi-county data sharing consortium recognized by the Department of Justice (DOJ) as the single largest and most successful law enforcement consortium in the United States.
+Undersheriff McCabe is currently the Chairman of the Membership and Security Committee of the Courts & Law Enforcement Management Information System (CLEMIS).
+CLEMIS is a multi-county data-sharing consortium consisting of over 125 police departments, sheriff's offices and public safety departments in Southeast Michigan.
+It also includes over 49 district courts, circuit courts and prosecutor's offices.
+It has been recognized by the Department of Justice (DOJ) as the largest and most successful law enforcement consortium in the United States.